 By Jennifer (aka Dr. J) of Sidewalk Safari

 It’s Christmas all year long in the Tremont neighborhood of Cleveland, home to the A Christmas Story house.
-If you’ve ever turned on a television in the U.S. around the holidays, you’re bound to be familiar with A Christmas Story, the cult classic moving that originally debuted in the 1980s.
+If you’ve ever turned on a television in the U.S. around the holidays, you’re bound to be familiar with A Christmas Story, the cult classic movie that originally debuted in the 1980s.
 The film is set in 1940 and follows a young boy named Ralphie as he schemes to get a Red Ryder BB gun for Christmas.
 In 2006, the house in Cleveland where some scenes from the movie were filmed opened as a museum.
 Over time, the museum was extended further to include two additional houses in the neighborhood including the Bumpus House B&B. Get into the holiday spirit any time of year with a visit to A Christmas Story house.
 Pay homage to the leg lamp in the window as you climb the stairs to the front porch.
 Take the guided tour and recreate all your favorite moments from the film.
 Just don’t shoot your eye out!